 Explore the beautiful neighbourhoods on a free walking tour

-Buenos Aires has a vast amount of gorgeous neighbourhoods to explore, and luckily there’s tons of free walking tours to do to learn all about them!
+Buenos Aires has a vast amount of gorgeous neighborhoods to explore, and luckily there are tons of free walking tours to do to learn all about them!
 Check out Buenos Aires Free Walks, which offers free tours of the City Center and Recoleta, as well as paid tours of Palermo and La Boca.

 Explore the local markets

-It seems that the markets in Buenos Aires are as countless as the neighbourhoods.
+It seems that the markets in Buenos Aires are as countless as the neighborhoods.
 There are so many different markets to explore!
-My two favourite were Palermo soho market on the weekends for its unique hipster style clothes, and the famous Sunday San Telmo market for its eclectic collection of crafts and antiques.
+My two favorites were the Palermo SoHo market on the weekends for its hipster clothes and the famous Sunday San Telmo market for its eclectic collection of crafts and antiques.

 Chill in the park

-Another escape from the hustle and bustle is the Ecological Reserve located on the east side of Puerto Madero neighbourhood where you can find many different types of birds.
+A great escape from the hustle and bustle is the Ecological Reserve located on the east side of Puerto Madero neighborhood where you can find many different types of birds.

 Take a Spanish Class

-While knowing Spanish isn’t essential to visit Argentina, it will make your trip more enjoyable as not everyone can speak English, and the locals will appreciate your effort to speak it.
+While knowing Spanish isn’t essential to visit Argentina, it will make your trip more enjoyable as not everyone can speak English, and the locals will appreciate your effort.

 If you want to take Spanish classes while in Buenos Aires I recommend Academia Buenos Aires where I spent a week studying.
 The school is located right in the city center, they have great instructors, and free activities throughout the week included with your course fee.